Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

     *   Python Launch: `305.00MB`
     *   Binary (C++): `156.33MB`
     *   **Improvement: ↓ 48.7%** `(305.00MB ➔ 156.33MB)`

+## 🧪 Reproducibility

+All experiments were conducted on identical hardware and software configurations.

+- Same nodes and execution graph
+- Same workload
+- Only the orchestration mechanism was changed (Python-based ros2 launch vs LifecycleManager)

+Detailed configuration and setup are available in this repository.

 > **Conclusion:** By removing Python from the runtime path, memory pressure during system startup was reduced enough to **completely eliminate OOM events** observed in the baseline configuration.
 These improvements were achieved without modifying the ROS 2 nodes themselves, and resulted in a stable and repeatable boot sequence on the target hardware.